 Smith, David J, 1982, Action Stations 3: Military Airfields of Wales and the North West, pg131-3

 RCAHMW, June 2008.

-In 1964 a factory, comprising two vast sheds one either side of the former main runway at its northern end, was opened to manufacture transmissions and axles for Rover and Land Rover vehicles.
+In 1963/4 a factory, comprising two vast sheds one either side of the former main runway at its northern end, was erected to manufacture transmissions and axles for Rover and Land Rover vehicles.
 The airfield's perimeter track was upgraded and named 'Rover Way', presumably at about this time.
 The factory closed in November 1984.
 The airfield site continues to be redeveloped with housing and industrial units; the names of some of the new roads recall the former airfield and include Runway Road, Seawall Road, Hawker Close, Handley Road, Halifax Close, Clos Avro and De Havilland Road, amongst others.
 It is unlikely that any buildings associated with the aerodrome, within the perimeter track, have survived.
 However, to the south west of the airfield, in Seawall Road south of Willows Avenue and centred on ST20807640, four hangars and associated buildings are visible on RAF photography dated 01 March 1941, with a fifth hangar erected by 25 June 1942 and a substantial rail-served factory added to the west a little later, certainly by 30 May 1947.
 The hangars were camouflaged in a similar manner to the two within the airfield by being painted to look like rows of houses.
 According to 2013 Ordnance Survey mapping, three of the hangars may survive, along with various ancilliary buildings, although re-clad and re-roofed and in use for light industrial purposes.